-An employee who is reassigned and required by agency policy to relocate his residence shall be granted time off with pay for one workday for this purpose.
+An employee who is reassigned, transferred, or receives a lateral action and is required by agency policy to relocate his residence shall be granted time off with pay for one workday for this purpose.
 In addition, the employee shall be granted travel time to the new location based on the most direct route.
 No employee will be credited with more than the number of hours in the employee's regular workday and such time shall not be counted as hours worked for the purpose of computing compensatory time or overtime.

-The provisions of this Article shall not be subject to the grievance procedures of Article 6 of this Agreement; however, an employee complaint concerning improper application of the provisions of Section 2(E), Section 3, and Section 4 may be grieved in accordance with Article 6, up to and including Step 3 of the grievance procedure.
+The provisions of this Article shall not be subject to the grievance procedures of Article 6 of this Agreement; however, an employee complaint concerning improper application of the provisions of Section 2(D) and (E), Section 3, Section 4, and Section 5 may be grieved in accordance with Article 6, up to and including Step 3 of the grievance procedure.
 In considering such complaints, weight shall be given to the specific procedures followed and decisions made, along with the needs of the agency.